C-Society/FOR2-AccessDenied/README.md

 ## Commom Components

 We are using postfix for mail server.
 The email address is already hardcoded with email "rachitmanchandas@gmail.com".
-The email will be send to the admin, Admin is also hardcoded and can be changed by passing as argument in shell script "Security-setup".

-for example: sudo ./security-setup xyz@example.com

 ## Main Script